 We presume that Jessica Chastain’s character is among the “aliens who wish to weaponize” Jean Grey.
-We’ve been told she’s a shape-shifter, but we don’t know if she could be a Skrull, like the villains of CAPTAIN MARVEL.
-(Rights to the Skrulls are split between Marvel and Fox, which is a rare scenario — at least until Fox material falls under Disney control.)
+We’ve been told she’s a shape-shifter, but we don’t know if she could be a Skrull, like the characters in CAPTAIN MARVEL.
+(Rights to the Skrulls were split between Marvel and Fox, which might be a moot point now that Fox is controlled by Disney.)

 The Cast of Dark Phoenix